Search programs

 How do I apply to an online master’s in educational technology degree program?

 Before starting an application to an online master’s in educational technology program, confirm all application requirements and deadlines with the school’s admissions office.
 They can also advise students on how to submit their application and supplemental materials.
-Currently, it’s common for schools to accept applications and supporting materials online, although some schools may require hard copies of transcripts.
+It’s common for schools to accept applications and supporting materials online, although some schools may require hard copies of transcripts.

 If you’re applying to multiple schools, stay organized with a spreadsheet or checklist.
 This will help ensure you submit all required application materials by the deadline.